 When children leave Norton St Nicholas they will:

 - Understand vocabulary relating to human and physical geography.

 - Have learnt about a range of the world’s most significant human and physical features.

 - Have developed their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.

 - Deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.

 - In Key Stage One, building from prior learning in EYFS, the focus continues to be on the immediate world around children, beginning with the country, continent and area that they live in.
 They also look at the physical natural of geography by studying the weather.

-- In Key Stage Two we compare geographical areas with a named country in Europe (Italy), North America (USA, specifically California) and South America (Brazil), and have a focus on a physical aspect: earthquakes, volcanoes, rivers, mountains, and rainforests.
+- In Key Stage Two we compare geographical areas with other countries around the world, and have a focus on a physical aspect: earthquakes, volcanoes, rivers, mountains, and rainforests.